Capstone-Projects-2024-Spring/project-smartweights/documentation/docs/requirements/use-case-descriptions.md

 4. Once finished, the user ends the workout and the SmartWeights application generates a personalized report and summary of the workout for the user.

 ## Use Case 10 - View Workout Feedback
-A user wants to view feedback post-workout
+A user wants to view feedback post-workout.

 1. After completing a workout, the user selects the Workout tab in the mobile application.
 2. Once in, the user selects the Post-Workout tab from a sub-menu.